-3.3 PROJECT PROPOSED MILESTONES, METRICS, AND EVALUATION CRITERIA First semester milestones:
+3.3 PROJECT PROPOSED MILESTONES, METRICS, AND EVALUATION CRITERIA

+First semester milestones:

-Screen designs are implemented following the user interface designs described by the client's documentation and demonstration.
-100% of the screens are implemented and viewable in both iOS and Android applications.
+Screen designs are implemented following the user interface designs described by the client's documentation and demonstration; 100% of the screens will be implemented and viewable in both iOS and Android applications.

-Navigation between screens is implemented aligning with the client's documentation.
-100% of the screens are accessible through the navigation flow of the iOS and Android applications.
+Navigation between screens is implemented aligning with the client's documentation; 100% of the screens will be accessible through the navigation flow of the iOS and Android applications.